upadhyay-p/Team2-Case-Study-1/README.md

 # Team2-Case-Study-1
 repo for case study 1

+## Lets have a walkthrough our project :-

 ### To run this project, follow the below steps :-
 1. Clone this repo.
 2. Change the GOPATH = pwd of Team2-Case-Study-1